isovector/reasonablypolymorphic.com/site/posts/2017-09-06-modeling-music.markdown

 Music education usually comes in the form of "here are a bunch of facts about music; memorize them and you will now know music."
 As someone who got good at math because it was the only subject he could find that didn't require a lot of memorization, this is a frustrating situation to be in for me.
-Math education, in other words, presents too many theorems and too few axioms.
+Music education, in other words, presents too many theorems and too few axioms.

 My learning style prefers to know the governing fundamentals, and derive results